ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/sprints.md

 ### Difference from Milestones
 Sprints focus on driving work forward within short, fixed cycles,
-while Milestones mark important checkpoints or delivery targets on the broader project timeline.
+While Milestones mark important checkpoints or delivery targets on the broader project timeline.

 **For example:**
 A Website Redesign project might define a sprint dedicated to updating the homepage layout and navigation.